Roguelike: Cellular Automata

 Learning Goals

-- ✓Double-buffering: reading from a snapshot while writing to the live grid
+- ✓Double-buffering with duplicate(true) — reading from a frozen snapshot while writing to the live grid

-- ✓Iterating the automaton for a fixed number of generations
+- ✓Running the automaton for a fixed number of smoothing passes to refine chamber shape

 GDScript Concepts in This Part